Diketene/wigcpp/README.md

 This project is in progress.
 In further, benchmarks will be implemented, and performance optimization will be conducted through techniques such as:

-1. Refactoring mathematical kernels using SIMD intrisics
+1. Refactoring mathematical kernels using SIMD intrisics.
-2. LTO/PGO builds for critical paths
+2. LTO/PGO builds (LTO using GNU has added).

 ## License